Resident234/php.net/pages/www.php.net_imagick.cropimage.php.md

 When cropping gif-images (I had no problems with jpg and png images), the canvas is not removed.
-Please run the following command on the cropped gif, to remove the blank space:

-$im-&gt;setImagePage(0, 0, 0, 0);
+Please run the following command on the cropped gif, to remove the blank space:<br><br>$im-&gt;setImagePage(0, 0, 0, 0);

 #